 We started out leisurely on Saturday morning, hitting the 11:25AM ferry from Seattle to Bainbridge Island.
 We stopped in Port Angeles for lunch and at the Olympic National Park visitors center near Hurricane Ridge for a map of the park.
 Afterwards, we were off towards the western side of the peninsula, trying to hit the Hoh before it got dark.
 We paid our $15 park entrance fee and arrived at the Hoh around 5PM.
+We spent about 1.5 hours on a leisurely walk, taking us along the Hall of Mosses Trail (.08 miles) and the Spruce Nature Trail (1.2 miles), both loop trails.

 Sunday morning we awoke to torrential rain.
 We were pretty anxious to hit the trails again and wrestled with a rainy mountain hike (Mt.
 Rainier) or heading back to the Olympic Peninsula, where we'd already paid our park admission fee (good for 7 days) but would also have to pay the $35 ferry fare again.
 Both being equidistant from our abode, and experiencing the same weather, we decided to head to the Olympic Peninsula again because the forests would provide excellent coverage from the rain, whereas we weren't sure of Mt.
 Rainier's forests and didn't want to hike in mud.